mjevans/web-chpass/INSTALL.md

 If your /etc/pam.d/passwd file is already setup for LDAP, that same configuration will be used for "nipasswd".

-The only thing you'll need to do is ensure that both "rootpwmoddn" and "rootpwmodpw" are defined in your /etc/nslcd.conf file.
+You'll need to need to do is ensure that both "rootpwmoddn" and "rootpwmodpw" are defined in your /etc/nslcd.conf file.
 That's needed so the root user can change other users' passwords.

+*MAJOR SECURITY ISSUE* -- Because the obscure password checks are part of the _pam_unix_ module, and the _pam_ldap_ module is used for LDAP password changes, users may be able to set trivial.
+This issue affects all password changing (e.g. even the _passwd_ command), not just this utility.

 ## Author